Net-of-fees returns

 The Securities and Exchange Commission (SEC) has created clear rules for how investment managers must present performance results.
 The SEC considers it misleading and prohibited to show performance results before deducting advisory, brokerage, and other fees.
 Such presentations fail to show the true cost of compensation paid to advisers and others, which reduces the actual returns that investors receive.

 The regulator emphasizes that simply disclosing applicable fees when showing gross performance is not enough.
 Investors cannot easily calculate the cumulative negative impact that compounding fees have on performance results over time.
-Therefore, net-of-fee presentations protect investors by providing transparency about their true returns.
+Therefore, net-of-fees presentations protect investors by providing transparency about their true returns.

-Net-of-fee returns account for all fund-level expenses that reduce what investors receive.
+Net-of-fees returns account for all fund-level expenses that reduce what investors receive.
 These expenses include

 The range of deducted expenses is broad because hedge funds have complex operational requirements.
 Management fees typically range from 1-2% of assets annually, while performance fees often take 15-20% of profits above certain thresholds.
 Administrative costs, while smaller individually, can add up significantly over time when combined with other operational expenses.